Darxo/Hardened/README.md

 - **Bullseye** no longer reduces the penalty for shooting behind cover.
 It also no longer works with **Take Aim**.
 It now provides 25% Armor Penetration (up from 10% and 20% resepctively)
 - **Bulwark** no longer grants additional Resolve against negative morale checks
 - **Brawny** no longer grants Initiative
+- **Cheap Trick** now affects all attacks of a skill, when you use it with an AoE skill
 - **Colossus** now grants +15 Hitpoints, instead of 25% more Hitpoints
 - **Command** can now be used on fleeing allies.
 In this case it triggers a positive morale check first.
 Then, if they are not fleeing, they are moved forward in the turn order, like before
 - **Combo** is reworked.
 It now reduces the cost of all skills you haven't used yet this turn by 1 Action Point, except the first skill you use each turn
 - **Concussive strikes** is completely reworked.
 It is now called **Shockwave** and it makes it so your kills or stuns with maces will daze all enemies adjacent to your target for 1 turn
-- **Crossbow and Firearm Mastery** now grants +1 Vision while you wear a Helmet with a Vision Penalty
+- **Crossbow and Firearm Mastery** now grants +1 Vision while you wear a Helmet with a Vision Penalty.
+It no longer reduces the reload cost of **Heavy Crossbows** by 1
 - **Dagger Mastery** no longer grant any reach ignore.
 It now reduces the action point cost of the first offhand skill each turn to 0, if your offhand item has a weight lower than 10
 - **Death Dealer** is completely reworked.
 It now grants 5% more damage with AoE-Attacks for every enemy within 2 tiles
 - **Deep Impact** is now called **Breakthrough** and has been completely reworked.
 It grants the **Pummel** skill, which can now be used with any hammer.
 It also makes it so **Shatter** has a 100% chance to knock targets back on a hit